medpaf/hawk/README.md

 ## Installation

+Note that currently, this script can only run on Linux.

+### Linux

 To install the necessary packages so that the script can run withouth any problems simply run the `setup.sh` script with root privileges.
 Currently, this installation script is only supported on debian-based distros that has the apt package manager.
 On most systems, to install medsec simply run the following commands:
 ```
 git clone https://github.com/medpaf/medsec.git